 All Star Lanes have 4 family friendly restaurants across the capital, all boasting a retro diner serving up tasty American classics, and bowling lanes.
 Get any kids main, a soft drink, choice of a dessert or shake and one game of bowling for £15.
 The bar offers a wide selection of drinks and cocktails, so it’s brilliant for grown ups too.
 (Nearest tube: Holborn)

 The commuter’s treat - Plum & Spilt Milk, Kings Cross

-Here’s one for those of you commenting in and out of King’s Cross St Pancras on the East Coast main line!
+Here’s one for those of you who commute in and out of King’s Cross St Pancras on the East Coast main line.
 A restaurant boasting great dishes crafted creatively from all British ingredients.
 Wake up with a fresh east coast kipper with parsley butter for breakfast, or look out for the red mullet with braised fennel for a tasty end to your day.

 The pig-out - Barbecoa, St Paul’s

 Wine and cheesecake at The Pudding Bar, Soho (Photo: The Pudding Bar)

 The UK’s first barbecue steakhouse, founded by celebrity chef Jamie Oliver.
 Barbecoa boasts British meat cooked on pit Smokers, fire pits and wood fired ovens, and a table overlooking St Paul’s Cathedral.
 Don’t forget to match your meal with a whiskey from their global selection.
 (Nearest tube: St Paul’s)